mohsend/Magnificent-University-Projects/README.md

 ## What is this?

 I study CS in IAUCTB and here I share every practice and example code (mostly C/C++) I wrote.
-These codes are not practical and have educational purposes only.
+These codes samples not practical and have educational purposes only.

 For more information refer to each course's own readme.